lmkr/dat159/week1.md

 After a certain amount of time in the UNLOCKED state, the system should automatically enter the LOCKED state.

-**Extra:** if the user has not pushed two buttons within a certain amount of time, then system should go to the LOCKED state.
+**Extra:** if the user has not pushed two buttons within a certain amount of time in the WAITING state, then system should go to the LOCKED state.